danielbociat/investingApp/README.md

 # investingApp

-Students: Daniel-Tiberiu Bociat and Amir Ali Azhari
+Students: Daniel-Tiberiu Bociat and Amir-Ali Azhari

 This project was done for the Software Engineering Fundamentals laboratory - The Polytechnic University of Timisoara, year 2, faculty of Automation and Computing.